customer spotlight

 From farm to EV fleet

 In 2022, OK Produce embarked on an electrification journey.
-Early on, they identified a lack of experience and expertise in the transportation electrification landscape, and realized the need for a trusted turnkey solution and expertise partner.
+Early on, they identified a lack of experience and expertise in the transportation electrification landscape, and realized the need for a trusted turnkey solution provider.
 Enter bp pulse, the subject matter experts who proved to be the perfect match for OK Produce’s aspirations.

 Phase one: Designed to scale